mayankdubeyest/Convert-images-to-webp/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A simple plugin for converting images to webp and render webp formate images in frontend.
+A simple plugin for converting images in webp and render webp formate images in frontend.

 == Description ==